simonw/django-redis-monitor/README.txt

     REDIS_MONITOR_PORT = 6379
     REDIS_MONITOR_DB = 0

+4. Add 'django_redis_monitor' to your INSTALLED_APPS setting so Django can find the correct template for the monitor view.
+Alternatively, copy the monitor.html template in to a django_redis_monitor directory in your existing templates/ directory.

-4. Hook up the monitoring view function in your urls.py:
+5. Hook up the monitoring view function in your urls.py:

     urlpatterns = patterns('',
         # ...